xens/pyhandscanner/README.md

 So here it's the channel 1

-- edit /etc/bluetooth/rfcomm.conf -> And put your settings in it
+edit /etc/bluetooth/rfcomm.conf and put the following (with your settings):

 	rfcomm0 {
 		bind yes;
 		device 00:0C:A7:00:90:6C;
 		channel	1;
 		comment "Metrologic Voyager";
 	}

+restart the bluetooth services:

     /etc/init.d/bluetooth restart

-rfcomm -> should return the following:
+rfcomm should return the following:

     rfcomm0: 00:0C:A7:00:90:6C channel 1 closed